Tourism Development Financing Program

 The Developer assumes all debt with Lenders.
 If a Locality’s deficiency is proven, the Developer must secure all the lending required to finance the project, with the agreement that the State, Locality and Developer will each pay an equal third of the Developer’s gap financing loan to the gap Lender

-The TDFP provides two different tiers of financing to compensate for a shortfall in project funding.
+The TDFP provides three different tiers of financing to compensate for a shortfall in project funding.
 Eligible projects with a total cost of less than $100 million fall into Tier (1), eligible projects with a total cost of $100 million or more fall into Tier (2); while Tier (3) projects have a capital investment of $500+ million.
 The image below highlights the program’s three tiers of financing

 The image below outlines an example of a Tier (1) TDFP payment process once the qualified business has opened and started generating revenue